ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/how-to-mint-erc721-using-openzeppelin/tutorial.md

 ![compile-nft](images/minting-erc721-14-compile-nft.png)

-Once compiled we can now deploy the contract to the Avalanche FUJI C-Chain testnet. *The steps to deploy on the mainnet are the same.*
+Once compiled we can now deploy the contract to the Avalanche Fuji C-Chain testnet. *The steps to deploy on the mainnet are the same.*

 Click the deploy button as shown in the image below.